A Survey on Data Augmentation in Large Model Era: Summary

 Currently, the effectiveness of large model-based data augmentation is typically assessed using performance metrics of downstream tasks.
-For instance, in the fields of NLP, CV, and speech signal processing, the impact of data augmentation is measured by the improvement in model performance on corresponding datasets for these downstream tasks.
+For instance, in the fields of NLP, CV, and speech signal processing, the impact of data augmentation is measured by the improvement in model performance on corresponding downstream tasks.
 Classification accuracy is commonly used to evaluate the performance of text classification models and thereby assess the effectiveness of data augmentation \citep{dai2023chataug,jo2022dagam,yoo2021gpt3mix}.
 In Question Answering tasks, exact match (EM) and F1 are two prevalent metrics for evaluating data augmentation performance \citep{chowdhury2023generative,samuel2023can,sachdeva2023catfood}.
 For Machine Translation tasks, BLEU is used to assess precision, while CHRF++ comprehensively evaluates the quality of text generation.
 Both metrics can measure the enhancement of machine translation performance due to data augmentation \citep{oh2023data,lu2023epa}.
 In Dialogue Summarizing, common evaluation metrics include Rouge and its various optimized versions, which judge the quality of summaries by statistically analyzing the overlap of n-grams between the machine-generated candidate summaries and standard summaries \citep{schlegel2023pulsar,lu2023epa}.
 Additionally, in other NLP tasks like semantic textual similarity (STS), Spearman’s rank correlation is utilized to evaluate the impact of data augmentation on improving model performance \citep{thakur2020augmented}.
-In Image Classification tasks, classification accuracy is commonly used to evaluate model performance \citep{dunlap2023diversify,trabucco2023effective,yin2023ttida}.
-In Object Detection tasks, model performance is typically assessed by calculating the average precision (AP) or mean average precision (mAP) across various categories \citep{voetman2023big,lu2023wovogen}.
-In Image Segmentation, dice or mean intersection over union (mIoU) are frequently used to measure the overlap between predicted and actual segmentations \citep{zhang2023emit,du2023boosting,yu2023diffusion,wu2023image}.
-Both of these metrics can be applied to evaluate the effectiveness of data augmentation methods.
-In spoken semantic parsing (SSP) tasks, the EM score is commonly used as an evaluation metric \citep{sharma2023augmenting}.
-For automatic speech recognition (ASR) tasks, model performance is measured using the word error rate (WER) of online automatic speech recognition systems, as well as the ability to recognize out-of-vocabulary (OOV) words \citep{tarjan2020deep}.
-In automated audio captioning (AAC) tasks, the SPIDEr-FL is employed as a performance metric \citep{wu2023improving}.